jcabot/comment-admin-notifier/README.txt

 == Installation ==

-1. Upload `plugin-name.php` to the `/wp-content/plugins/` directory
-1. Activate the plugin through the 'Plugins' menu in WordPress
-1. Place `<?php do_action('plugin_name_hook'); ?>` in your templates

-OR you can just install it with WordPress by going to Plugins &rarr; Add New &rarr; and type this plugin's name
+Install this plugin from within your WordPress site by going to Plugins &rarr; Add New &rarr; and type this plugin's name

 == Changelog ==